spicyjack/public/notes/apple_xcode_keyboard_gesture_shortcuts.md

 - Toggle breakpoints - `⌘Y`
 - Clear Console - `⌘K`

+_Continuing code execution_
+- Keyboard shortcut: `⌘⌃Y`
-_Continuing code execution_ - After you reach a breakpoint in code, you can continue code execution to a given point by hovering over a line of code in the editor, and then clicking on the green button that appears there.
+- After you reach a breakpoint in code, you can continue code execution to a given point by hovering over a line of code in the editor, and then clicking on the green button that appears there.

 _Setting CoreLocation for debugging_ - You can set a location for `CoreLocation` apps in the debug toolbar by clicking on the "location arrow"